 Individual Treatment Plans: Receive Personalized Treatment for Your Addiction

 We utilize individual treatment plans at Monarch Shores to make sure that the care and attention you receive is relevant to your addiction history.
-While most addicts and alcoholics require most of the same types of treatment, there are still unique experiences and needs to address.
-That is why it’s important for us to get to know you as much as possible so that we can build the most ideal treatment plan goals for your form of substance abuse.
+While most addicts and alcoholics require many of the same types of treatment, there are still unique experiences and needs to address.
+That is why it’s important for us to get to know you as much as possible so that we can build the most effective treatment plan goals for your form of substance abuse.

 Treatments for Alcohol Abuse: How We Address Alcoholism